David5p/family_shopping_list/README.md

 - Another bug that was found during testing was the quantity section of the add an ingredient to a recipe.
 The program allowed the user to type in letters which caused an error.

-- This issue was resolve by adding a try and accept ValueError to the edit_existing_ingredient function.
+- This issue was resolved by adding a try and except ValueError to the edit_existing_ingredient function.

 <p align="center">
   <img src="assets/images/bug_fix.png"alt="Edit recipe bug fix" />
 </p>

-- The soley Python based project does not format very well on devices other than desktop.
+- The solely Python based project does not format very well on devices other than desktop.
 I would explore using other programs to ensure the program usability is improved on mobile devices.

 ### Deployment